parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/api_documentation.md

 ## Get Permissions

-Returns all permissions that has been granted to the wallet.
+Return all permissions that have been granted to the wallet.

 ```ts
 interface Permission {